 Health disparities among lesbian, gay, bisexual, transgender, and other sexual and gender minority (SGM) people exist across the lifespan, and are increasingly well-documented, but gaps remain in our basic understanding of how health status, behaviors and outcomes vary within these groups, especially bisexual individuals.
 A growing body of evidence suggests that bisexual-identified individuals experience significant health disparities in comparison to heterosexual and gay/lesbian-identified individuals.
 These include higher rates of mood and anxiety disorders, substance use, suicidality, as well as disparities related to healthcare access and utilization.
 However, until recently, bisexual individuals have remained relatively invisible in public health research.

-The workshop, held at the National Institutes of Health (NIH) in Bethesda, Maryland, on September 23, 2019 at 9:00 am, will be available to the general public for viewing via videocast and archived as a podcast in honor of Bi Visibility Day.
+The workshop, held at the National Institutes of Health (NIH) in Bethesda, Maryland, on September 23, 2019 at 9:00 am, was available to the general public for viewing via videocast and archived as a podcast in honor of Bi Visibility Day.
 A link to the videocast can be found by clicking here.